-- 10% of the lowest operating expenditure (ii) described in subregulation (2). - (2) The lowest operating expenditure referred to in subregulation (1) is the lowest of - the operating expenditure incurred by the local government from its municipal fund in the last completed financial year; and - the operating expenditure likely to be incurred by the local government from its municipal fund in the current financial year; and - the operating expenditure likely to be incurred by the local government from its municipal fund in the financial year after the current financial year. - A trading undertaking is an exempt trading undertaking for the (3) purposes of section 3.59 of the Act if - the undertaking (a) - in the last completed financial year, involved; or - (ii) in the current financial year or the financial year after the current financial year, is likely to involve. - expenditure by the local government of more than the amount prescribed under subregulation (1); and - the Minister has, in writing, declared the transaction to (b) be an exempt transaction because the Minister is satisfied that the amount by which expenditure is, or is likely to be, more that the amount prescribed under subregulation (1) is not significant taking into account - the total value of the undertaking; or (i) - variations throughout the State in the value of (ii) land.
+- (2) The lowest operating expenditure referred to in subregulation (1) is the lowest of - (a) the operating expenditure incurred by the local government from its municipal fund in the last completed financial year; and - (b) the operating expenditure likely to be incurred by the local government from its municipal fund in the current financial year; and - (c) the operating expenditure likely to be incurred by the local government from its municipal fund in the financial year after the current financial year. - (3) A trading undertaking is an exempt trading undertaking for the purposes of section 3.59 of the Act if - (a) the undertaking - (i) in the last completed financial year, involved; or - (ii) in the current financial year or the financial year after the current financial year, is likely to involve, - expenditure by the local government of more than the amount prescribed under subregulation (1); and - (b) the Minister has, in writing, declared the transaction to be an exempt transaction because the Minister is satisfied that the amount by which expenditure is, or is likely to be, more that the amount prescribed under subregulation (1) is not significant taking into account - (i) the total value of the undertaking; or - (ii) variations throughout the State in the value of land.

-page 8 Version 03-a0-04 As at 16 Mar 2012 [Regulation 9 amended in Gazette 31 Mar 2005 p.
+[Regulation 9 amended in Gazette 31 Mar 2005 p.
 1054; 27 Sep 2011 p.
 3845.]